-Knaresborough town centre has buildings constructed from a wide range of materials which creates a rich tapestry of textures and colour.
+Knaresborough's primary shopping area (see NDP Policies Map) has buildings constructed from a wide range of materials which creates a rich tapestry of textures and colour.
 The use of this rich mix of building material needs to be continued in new builds and existing building improvements in order to retain the character of the town.

-Design of town centre properties reflects the English Vernacular style that is reflected in many buildings throughout the town.
+Design of primary shopping area properties reflects the English Vernacular style that is reflected in many buildings throughout the town.
 There are some very attractive and impressive historic buildings in the centre.
 Over the years these buildings have been modified with little control in place as to the internal and external changes, such as removal of wood windows to be replaced with UPVC that has resulted in changes that are not appropriate to the design heritage of the town.
 The result is a town centre that looks poorly maintained with buildings that no longer reflect their individual history and the history of the town as a whole.

-There is little integration of differing character areas within the town centre with routes to move between them being ill defined with many footpaths cluttered and in a poor state of repair.
+There is little integration of differing character areas within the town centre's primary shopping area, with routes to move between them being ill defined with many footpaths cluttered and in a poor state of repair.